-Herbal remedies – popular natural treatment for anxiety
+Herbal remedies are a popular natural treatment for anxiety

 Herbal remedies for anxiety are one of the best natural remedies for anxiety and depression that are effective in treating anxiety.
 Listed below are herbal remedies for anxiety:

 - This herbal remedy for anxiety is used in treating anxiety and has been used for many years as a medicine for other problems.
-Catnip is usually taken in tea form or some tincture.
+Catnip is usually taken in tea form or as a tincture.
 These are known to suppress anxieties and calm frazzled nerves.

 - This is an herb that has been around for over 100 years.
-Rosemary tea is medicinal and can be made by adding a few tablespoons of the herb to boiling water.
-You should let it sit for approximately fifteen minutes.
-Rosemary is also one of the great best herbs for anxiety.
+You can make medicinal rosemary tea by adding a few tablespoons of the herb to boiling water.
+It would be best if you let it sit for approximately fifteen minutes.
+Rosemary is also one of the best herbs for anxiety.
 It has hardly any cons associated with its use.